 - My latina girlfriend (soon to be wife) will vouch for me.

 Central America is fun but you also need to be prepared, which is the reason that I’ve organized these tips for traveling Central America.
 A simple mistake while traveling can cause a lot of frustration and confusion.
 Some experienced travelers, like these two girls didn’t plan properly and something bad happened.
-Obviously that’s an extreme case, but it shows you how things can go sideways if you’re not paying attention.
+It’s important that you’re careful because disappearances happen.
+Obviously that’s an extreme case, but it shows you how things can go sideways if you’re not careful.

 These 18 tips will save you a lot of headaches on your Central America getaway.
 Alright, you’re ready.
 Let’s get to it!